 Drinks are a must-have for any event.
 The packaging for most beverages is plastics and cans.
-For a zero-waste picnic, it’s best to make homemade juices and pack them inside reusable bottles.
+For a zero-waste picnic, it’s best to make homemade juices and pack them inside reusable water bottles.
 There are two types of reusable bottles: plastic and stainless steel bottles.

 Companies manufacture reusable plastic bottles with recycled polypropylene and copolyester materials.
 This type of plastic is different from disposable varieties made from PET plastic.
 Depending on your needs, you can also choose from a wide range of stainless steel insulated and non-insulated bottles.

 Also, if you have glass bottles in your home, you can use them to hold your beverages, especially water.
 Although glass bottles might be a little heavy, they’ll save you from spending money on plastic waste.
 It will also improve the aesthetics of your picnic.

 Instead of purchasing serviette papers and kitchen towels, buy cloth napkins instead.
 Paper serviettes are a waste of money because you can only use them once.
 It is not recyclable either.
-Therefore, you should opt-in for cloth napkins.
+Therefore, you should opt for cloth napkins or reusable paper towels.

 Cloth napkins are more durable and effective at cleaning dirt.
 You can also recycle them.
 Unlike paper towels, you need to decompose them in a compost heap.
 The compost heap is a good way of getting rid of serviette papers, but it is better to use reusable kitchen napkins.

 Whether your picnic is in a garden, a beach, or a park, you need a blanket.
 You can’t sit and unpack your picnic basket on the grass or sand.
 It would be uncomfortable.
 You should bring a blanket or use an old bed sheet instead.
 Even a large tablecloth can double as a blanket.